gokmen-dursun/Unreliable/README.md

 # Unreliable
-> Everyone tells the truth.
-Not everyone knows it.
+> Everyone tells the truth, not everyone knows it.

 Hi, I'm Gokmen Dursun, from Lyon, France.
 Unreliable is a multiplayer social deduction game I'm building from scratch while learning to code, as the centerpiece of my Ivy League application and my first real engineering project.